dhad4g/Lexington/docs/CSR.md

 Bits 15:0 encode the standard interrupt causes.
 These bits have unique behaviors such as being read-only.

+Additional interrupt sources are listed in the [`mcause`](#machine-cause-register-mcause) section.
+These bits are read/write and the bit must be cleared by software in the trap handler.

 ![](figures/csr/mip.png)

 **Standard Interrupt Bits**